kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Rest-log-appender/index.md

 To create a REST log appender for your application using the [Administration UI]({{root_url}}Glossary/#administration-ui):

-To create a log appender, do the following:

 1. Log in to the **Administration UI** page as a [tenant developer]({{root_url}}Glossary/#tenant-developer).

 2. Click **Applications** and open the **Log appenders** page of your application.